To conduct a comparative analysis between two data providers we need to validate several parameters.

-First to be able to compare aggregates, we need the list of GTIN for all the products in this aggregate, in fact having transparent access to this GTIN list is a right.
+Firstly to be able to a comparison of aggregates, we need the list of GTINs for all the products of this aggregate, indeed having access to this list of GTINs in full transparency is a right.

 Openhealth makes the GTIN code available for 2 reasons:

-By transparency and to promote interoperability.
-The user of the HUB platform can extract data from their applications with the GTIN code
+For transparency and to promote interoperability.
+The user of the HUB platform can extract data from their applications with the GTIN Code

 In order to know at any time the content of an aggregate (example: a product class) and to follow its evolution over time with full traceability.

 Example: evolution of the content of a product class following the marketing of new products.

 I draw your attention to the fact that an aggregate at OpenHealth, may have the same name at another data provider, but this does not imply that its composition is identical.

 To be able to make the comparison between aggregates other criteria come into play, including the data source: Pharmacy, Parapharmacy, etc ...